aswin98855/heart-disease-classification/README.md

 # heart-disease-classification

-To work on this Download Miniconda3 Into your system
+To work on this Project Download Miniconda3 Into your system

-Open miniconda3 prompt shell and download **pandas, numpy, matplotlib, scikit learn** packages using following command
+Open miniconda3 prompt shell and download **pandas, numpy, matplotlib, scikit learn** packages using following command :

-**conda install pandas numpy matplotlib scikit-learn**
+` conda install pandas numpy matplotlib scikit-learn`

+## The clear working of this project is briefly worked in Jupyter Notebook (Attached with this repository).
+Every step explanation is explained with markdowns in Jupyter Notebook.

-## Let's see a outlook of this project :
+## Let's see outlook of this project :

 **This project looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.**